Al Shouf Cedar Nature Reserve: Landmarks

-The setting of the Shouf is a nexus of many cultures, religions, and historical events.
-The following are some major landmarks:

 Qalaat Niha

 The cave castle of Tyron Niha relates to one of the closing episodes of Prince Fakhreddin II's epic history and are the only remaining vestiges of a once powerful fortress which was successively used by the Arabs, Crusaders, and a number of princes of Mount Lebanon.

 El Nabi Ayoub

 A feretory was built on the hill above the village of Niha to honor Job's memory and hold his relics.
 Ayoub is the Arabic name of the prophet Job.

 Qab Elias Castle

 A lso known as the Fakhreddine Fortress was built around 1625 by Emir Fakhreddine II Maan.
 This once powerful Druze fortress served as a guardian outpost controlling the road that linked Beirut to Damascus, and a marching post for the Druze and Chehab rulers of the South Bekaa or Wadi al-Taym.

 Mazar El Sit Cha'wane

 El Sit Cha'wane is a famous figure in the Druze religion.
 Like Job in the Old Testament, she was held up as a model of virtue and devotion.
 A feretory was erected in her name.